facelessuser/Rummage/docs/src/markdown/usage.md

 To learn more about the added back references when using Backrefs, read the official [Backrefs documentation][backrefs].

+#### Backups

+Rummage by default does a backup of files on replace when `Create backups` is enabled in the main dialog.
+Backups are saved in the same location as the target file with the unique extension `rum-bak` appended to them.
+When `Create backups` is enabled, files with the extension `rum-bak` are ignored in search and replace in order to avoid replacing content in your backup.

+If desired, Rummage can be configured to store backups in a sub-folder at the target file's location by setting the `Backup to folder` option in the setting dialog.
+The backup folder will be named `.rum-bak`.
+When this is done, all files in `.rum-bak` will have the `bak` extension.
+The entire folder `.rum-bak` is excluded from search and replace when `Create backups` is enabled.

+If you would like, you can control the backup extension in the settings dialog and/or the backup folder name.
+Remember though, when saving backups to a sub-folder, the custom extension will not be applied and `bak` will be used as the whole folder is ignored eliminating the need for a unique extension.

 ## File Manager Context Menu